DanielVZ96/sampicore/README.md

 # sampicore
-Take a screenshot get a shareable URL
+Take a screenshot, get a shareable URL